Arc-Computer/arc-memory/docs/roadmap/arc_strategic_roadmap.md

 - Preventing risky changes through blast radius prediction
 - Accelerating onboarding by preserving institutional knowledge
 - Enabling safer agent deployment through shared memory

+Our primary lighthouse customer is Protocol Labs (Filecoin and IPFS), where we have strong access and leverage to gather feedback and demonstrate value.

 ## Differentiation Strategy